farcasterxyz/hub-monorepo/.github/PULL_REQUEST_TEMPLATE.md

 _Choose all relevant options below by adding an `x` now or at any time before submitting for review_

 - [ ] The title of this PR adheres to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard
+- [ ] The PR has been tagged with the appropriate change type label(s) (i.e. documentation, feature, bugfix, or chore)
 - [ ] Changes to the protocol specification have been merged

 ## Additional Context